densom/page-spec-yaml-for-llm/page-specs/README.md

 This project is a template.
 Copy the `page-specs/` folder into your real project — that works better than standalone.
 When the specs live alongside your code, the AI can reference your existing components, styles, and patterns when generating implementations.

+The included specs define an **example e-commerce store** — product browsing, cart, checkout, user accounts, and admin dashboards.
+Use these as a reference for the format, then delete and replace them with your own application's pages and flows.

 ### Example Prompts

 **Generate a component from a spec:**